trippdavis/CleatUp/README.md

-# CleatUp
+# PickUp

 <!-- [Heroku link][heroku]

 [heroku]: http://flux-capacitr.herokuapp.com -->

 ## Minimum Viable Product
-CleatUp is a clone of MeetUp built on Rails and Backbone.
+PickUp is a clone of MeetUp built on Rails and Backbone.
 Users can:

 <!-- This is a Markdown checklist.
 Use it to keep track of your progress! -->